bricef/Experiments/advent-of-code-2023/README.md

 # Todo
 - [ ] Fix algorithm for Day 05, part 2, to use range analysis instead of brute force.
+- [ ] Fix Day 6, part 2 algorithm to not use brute force.